a-monroy99/create-readme/README2.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-  # <Youre-Prroject-Title>
+  # Your-Project-Title-Here

   ## Description
-  Provide a short description explaining the what, why, and how of your project
+  Provide a short description explaining the what, why, and how of your project.
+Use the following questions as a guide:

   ## Table of Contents
   [Installation](#installation)